Simple API Integration

 graphql

-# Unified schema across multiple APIs
+# Unified schema all through quite a few APIs

-type User @key(fields: "id") {
+sort User @key(fields: "id") {

 id: ID!